cyucelen/walker/README.md

 * `source` function will receive `start` as the page number and `count` as the number of documents.
 Use this values to fetch data from your source.
 * `sink` function will receive the result you returned from `source` and a `stop` function.
 You can save the results in this function and decide to stop sourcing any further pages depending on your results by calling `stop` function, otherwise it will continue to forever unless [a limit provided](#configuration).
+* Beware of order is not ensured since source and sink functions called concurrently.

 ### Walking through the pagination of API endpoints